AwsSG/empowered/README.md

 ### Deployment

+- The app was deployed to [Render](https://render.com/).
-- The program was deployed to [Heroku](https://dashboard.heroku.com).
+- The db was deployed to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-- The program can be reached by the [link](https://empowere.herokuapp.com/)
+- The program can be reached by the [link](https://empowered.onrender.com/).

 #### To deploy the project as an application that can be **run locally**:

 *Note:*